-2-3 Week Itinerary Suggestions & Travel Tips for Peru
+2-3 Weeks in Peru: Travel Itinerary Suggestions & Travel Tips

 Peru is huge and there is a lot to see and do.
 Here we outline options for a very manageable itinerary for spending 2-3 weeks in Peru.

 Unless you plan to fly everywhere (which can be very expensive) we recommend you need to allow some travel time.
 So slow down and enjoy the trip.
 Two weeks is the minimum I would plan for a Peru itinerary if it is your first visit to Peru.
 Keep in mind if you are headed to Machu Picchu it is at altitude and you will need to allow time in Cusco to acclimate.

 Before we get started here is a map so you can follow along!